Higher spin fields with reversed spin-statistics relation: Formalism for higher spin fields

 \subsection{Multi-component Klein--Gordon fields}

-The first step of the construction of higher spin fields described in \cite{toth} is to introduce multi-component (vector valued) bosonic and fermionic (i.e.\ commuting and anticommuting) Klein--Gordon fields $\Psi_\alpha$, which we will also refer to as auxiliary fields.
-These fields are to some extent analogous to the electromagnetic vector potential in the Gupta--Bleuler formalism.
+The first step of the construction of higher spin fields described in Ref. \cite{toth} is to introduce multi-component (vector valued) bosonic and fermionic (i.e.\ commuting and anticommuting) real Klein--Gordon fields $\Phi_\alpha$, which we will also refer to as auxiliary fields.
+These fields are the fundamental objects from which other kinds of fields are derived.
+They are also to some extent analogous to the electromagnetic vector potential in the Gupta--Bleuler formalism.